hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **NOTE.** Open Service Mesh is available on an opt-in preview basis.
 For more details about how to opt-in, please visit [Open Service Mesh for AKS](https://docs.microsoft.com/azure/aks/open-service-mesh-deploy-add-on#register-the-aks-openservicemesh-preview-feature)

+* `azure_keyvault_secrets_provider` - (Optional) An `azure_keyvault_secrets_provider` block as defined below.
+For more details, please visit [Azure Keyvault Secrets Provider for AKS](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver).

+-> **NOTE.** At this time the Azure Keyvault Secrets Provider is not supported in Azure US government or Azure China.

 ---

 An `auto_scaler_profile` block supports the following: